Divorce in General

 Having a property settlement agreement in place provides an additional benefit to spouses who do not have minor children: it decreases the “living separate and apart” waiting period required before legally being able to file for divorce from one year to six months pursuant to Virginia law.

 Although as a divorce and family law attorney I generally encourage parties to settle their differences among themselves rather than resorting to litigation, it should always be kept in mind that every situation is different.
 You should also make sure you know what you are agreeing to before you sign anything your spouse presents to you.
 I highly recommend and encourage each party meet with an experienced Virginia attorney who can review any agreement presented to them by their spouse before signing.
 If you are seeking a dedicated Virginia lawyer to draft or review a property settlement agreement on your behalf, please don’t hesitate to call my office to schedule a free consultation.

-In Virginia, there are several grounds for divorce, typically categorized as either “no-fault” or “fault.”
+In Virginia, there are several grounds for divorce, typically categorized as either “no-fault divorce” or “fault divorce.”
 Although Virginia still recognizes fault bases for divorce, including, adultery, desertion, and cruelty, most divorces end on the no-fault ground of living separate and apart for the required statutory period of time (either six months or one year, depending on your circumstances).